-Pay-Per-View (PPV)/Video-on-Demand (VOD): Concurrently with, or up to one month after, home entertainment distribution begins, we license titles to PPV/VOD service providers (typically MVPDs) for electronic delivery to consumers for a specified rental period (e.g. 24 hours) at a price comparable to that of physical media rentals.
+Pay-Per-View (PPV)/Video-on-Demand (VOD) - Concurrently with, or up to one month after, home entertainment distribution begins, we license titles to PPV/VOD service providers for electronic delivery to consumers for a specified rental period (e.g. 24 hours).

-Pay Television (Pay 1): There are generally three pay television windows.
+Pay Television (Pay 1) - There are generally three pay television windows.
 The first window is generally eighteen months in duration and follows the PPV/VOD window.
-The Company has licensed exclusive domestic pay television rights to substantially all films released under the Walt Disney Pictures, Pixar and Touchstone Pictures banners to the Starz pay television service through calendar year 2015.
+The Company has licensed exclusive domestic pay television rights to substantially all films released theatrically through calendar year 2015 under the Walt Disney Pictures, Pixar and Touchstone Pictures banners, along with films released under the Marvel banner starting with Iron Man 3 to the Starz pay television service.
 DreamWorks titles distributed by the Company are licensed to Showtime under a separate agreement.

-Free Television (Free 1): The Pay 1 window is followed by a television window that may last up to 84 months.
+Free Television (Free 1) - The Pay 1 window is followed by a television window that may last up to 84 months.
 Motion pictures are usually sold in the Free 1 window to major broadcast networks, including ABC, and basic cable services.

-Pay Television 2 (Pay 2) and Free Television 2 (Free 2): In the U.S., Free 1 is generally followed by a twelve-month Pay 2 window under our license arrangements with Starz and Showtime, and then by a Free 2 window that generally lasts up to 84 months.
+Pay Television 2 (Pay 2) and Free Television 2 (Free 2) - In the U.S., Free 1 is generally followed by a twelve-month Pay 2 window under our license arrangements with Starz and Showtime, and then by a Free 2 window that generally lasts up to 84 months.
 Packages of the Company's feature films have been licensed for broadcast under multi-year agreements within the Free 2 window.
 The Free 2 window is a syndication window where films are licensed both to basic cable networks, subscription video on demand (SVOD) services and to third-party television station groups.

-Pay Television 3 (Pay 3) and Free Television 3 (Free 3): In the U.S., Free 2 is generally followed by a seven-month Pay 3 window under our license arrangements with Starz and Showtime, and then by a Free 3 window.
+Pay Television 3 (Pay 3) and Free Television 3 (Free 3) - In the U.S., Free 2 is generally followed by a seven-month Pay 3 window under our license arrangements with Starz and Showtime, and then by a Free 3 window.
 Packages of the Company's feature films have been licensed for broadcast under multi-year agreements within the Free 3 window.
 The Free 3 window is a syndication window where films are licensed to basic cable networks and SVOD services.

-Following the conclusion of Starz's exclusive domestic pay television rights at the end of calendar year 2015, Netflix will have exclusive domestic pay television rights for the Pay 1 and Pay 2 windows through calendar year 2018.
+Following the conclusion of Starz's exclusive domestic Pay 1, Pay 2 and Pay 3 television rights for films released theatrically through the end of calendar year 2015, Netflix will have exclusive domestic pay television rights for the Pay 1 and Pay 2 windows for films released theatrically through calendar year 2018.

-International Television: The Company also licenses its theatrical properties outside of the U.S. The typical windowing sequence is consistent with the domestic cycle such that titles premiere on television in PPV/VOD then air in pay TV before airing in free TV.
+International Television - The Company also licenses its films outside of the U.S. The typical windowing sequence is consistent with the domestic cycle such that titles premiere on television in PPV/VOD then air in pay TV before airing in free TV.
 Windowing strategies are developed in response to local market practices and conditions, and the exact sequence and length of each window can vary country by country.